How to buy the best TV

 It may be more well known for these TVs, but the models at the top of its range are at the cutting-edge of TV tech.
 Its 4K TVs use one of the newer HDR formats, and its flagship TV uses organic light-emitting diode (OLED) technology.

-Although Toshiba is a famous name, its TVs haven't been widely available in recent years, but more stores are now stocking them in 2019.
-If you're unfamiliar and wondering what Toshiba has to offer, keep reading to learn about the technology in Toshiba TVs and information on the different ranges.
+If you're unfamiliar and wondering what Toshiba has to offer, keep reading to learn about the technology in Toshiba TVs.

 Toshiba TV technology explained